samrichell-smith/distributed-job-scheduler/readme.md

 ## Key Technical Decisions

 ### Priority Queue with Thread Awareness
 The scheduler uses a heap-based priority queue that considers both job priority and worker thread availability.
-Jobs specify a `thread_demand`, and the scheduler assigns jobs to workers that can satisfy the requirement—or falls back to single-threaded execution when no worker has capacity.
+Jobs specify a `thread_demand`, and the scheduler assigns jobs to workers that can satisfy the requirement—or falls back to single-threaded execution when no worker has the multi-threaded capacity.

 ### Per-Worker Thread Pools
-Each worker maintains a thread pool implemented as a buffered channel (counting semaphore).
+Each worker maintains a thread pool implemented as a buffered channel.
 This bounds concurrency per worker and enables efficient resource utilization without oversubscription.

 ### Chunked Parallel Execution
 Jobs like `large_array_sum` support multi-threaded execution by partitioning work into chunks.
 Each chunk executes on a separate goroutine, with results aggregated using a per-job mutex to avoid global contention.